Cohomogeneity one Ricci Solitons from Hopf Fibrations: Quasi-Einstein Metrics

-Then for any given $m \in (0, \infty],$ any $G$-invariant metric $g_Q$ on $Q$ and any shape operator $L \colon E \to \operatorname{Sym}^2(T^{*}Q)$ there exists a G-invariant $m$-quasi-Einstein metric on some open disc bundle of $E$. \end{theorem} \begin{remarkroman} The additional assumption that $V$ and $\mathfrak{p}_{-}$ have no irreducible common factors as $K$-representations is primarily a technical simplification.
-As Eschenburg-Wang \cite{EWInitialValueEinstein} remark, it is natural in the context of the Kalzua-Klein construction. \end{remarkroman}
+\begin{remarkroman} The assumption that $V$ and $\mathfrak{p}_{-}$ have no common irreducible factors as $K$-representations is primarily a technical simplification but as Eschenburg-Wang point out in \cite[Remark 2.7]{EWInitialValueEinstein} it is also natural in the context of the Kaluza-Klein construction. \end{remarkroman}